35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 [](https://www.bbc.com/news/articles/cdrzgxj37d5o.amp)300,000 outstanding plannning permissions in London - Cllr Grace Williams, London Councils' member for housing and regeneration - <https://www.bbc.com/news/articles/cdrzgxj37d5o.amp>

-Who benefits?
+### Who benefits?

-It is not clear from the [joint paper](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf) just exactly how many schemes can take advantage of the reduction in the CIL and affordable housing reduction - whether only new schemes or also those that already have planning permission and are 'stalled' or just not built yet.
+It is not clear from the [joint paper](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf) just exactly how many schemes will take advantage of the reduction in the CIL and affordable housing reduction - whether only new schemes or also those that already have planning permission and are 'stalled' or just not built yet.
+Schemes that already have grants are 'not expected to renogotiate....' (para 26)

 Less is not more